alwc/bezier_curve_text_spotting/README.md

 [paper](https://arxiv.org/abs/2002.10200).
 The paper will be updated soon.

 We provide demo in this repository.
-The training code will be updated at [adet](https://github.com/aim-uofa/adet).
+We will update our code at [adet](https://github.com/aim-uofa/adet).

 # Run Demo